 How Nasdaq offers a Drupal distribution as-a-service

-Last October, I shared the news that Nasdaq Corporate Solutions has selected Acquia and Drupal 8 for its next generation Investor Relations and Newsroom Website Platforms.
-3,000 of the largest companies in the world, such as Apple, Amazon, Costco, ExxonMobil and Tesla are currently eligible to use Drupal 8 for their investor relations websites.
+Last October, I shared the news that Nasdaq Corporate Solutions selected Acquia and Drupal 8 for its next generation investor relations and newsroom website platforms.
+3,000 of the largest companies in the world, including Apple, Amazon, Costco, ExxonMobil, and Tesla, are currently eligible to use Drupal 8 for their investor relations websites.

 How does Nasdaq's investor relations website platform work?

-Next, Nasdaq decided to offer this distribution "as-a-service" to all of their publicly listed clients through Acquia Cloud Site Factory.
-By offering it "as-a-service", Nasdaq's customers don't have to worry about installing, hosting, upgrading or maintaining their investor relations site.
-Nasdaq's new IR website platform also ensures top performance, scalability and meets the needs of strict security and compliance standards.
-Having all of these features available out-of-the-box enables Nasdaq's clients to focus on providing their stakeholders with critical news and information.
+Next, Nasdaq decided to offer this distribution "as-a-service" to its publicly listed clients through Acquia Cloud Site Factory.
+By offering it "as-a-service," Nasdaq's customers don't have to worry about installing, hosting, upgrading, or maintaining their investor relations site.
+Nasdaq's new IR website platform also ensures top performance and scalability and meets the needs of strict security and compliance standards.
+Having all of these features available out of the box enables Nasdaq's clients to focus on providing their stakeholders with critical news and information.

 Offering Drupal as a web service is not a new idea.
-In fact, I have been talking about hosted service models for distributions since 2007.
+In fact, I've been talking about hosted service models for distributions since 2007.
 It's a powerful model, and Nasdaq's Drupal 8 distribution as-a-service is creating a win-win-win-win.
-It's good for Nasdaq's clients, good for Nasdaq, good for Drupal, and in this case, good for Acquia.
+It's good for Nasdaq's clients, good for Nasdaq, good for Drupal and, in this case, good for Acquia.

 It's good for Nasdaq's customers because it provides them with a platform that incorporates the best of both worlds; it gives them the maintainability, reliability, security and scalability that comes with a cloud offering, while still providing the innovation and freedom that comes from using Open Source.